E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenMM_copolymer/readme.rst

 _________________

 Recently, the epigenetic and the tri-dimensional structure of fly genome is studied by means of *block-copolymer*.
+The *block-copolymer* is made of more than one monomer species.
 The epigenetic information do not involve alterations in the DNA but `histone <https://en.wikipedia.org/wiki/Histone>`_ tails modifications.
 This uni-dimensional information can be projected along the contour of a *block-copolymer* model.
-Then, every pairwise interacts according to the epigenetic states leading to specific patterns of interactions.
+Then, every pairwise of monomers interacts according to the epigenetic states leading to specific pattern of interactions.
+The interaction patterns can be visualized using contacts map : two-dimensional map with position along the polymer and a third dimension with color scale for the intensity of contacts.
+Since 2000, biologists can produce the same kind of data thanks to the *high-throughput-sequencing* methods 3C, 4C, 5C and Hi-C : `Chromosome-Conformation-Capture <https://en.wikipedia.org/wiki/Chromosome_conformation_capture>`_.
+Recently, biologists shown the interactions pattern is correlated with the epigenetic information.
-However, the strength and model of interactions between epigenetic states is not clearly known.
+However, the strength and model of interactions between epigenetic states are not always clearly known.

 The module we propose uses the OpenMM software with GPU acceleration to sample as many as possible epigenetic parameters.
+It is possible to use effective interactions (gaussian overlap or Lennard-Jones potential) to model the epigenetic.
-The module introduces the possibility to replace effective epigenetic interactions with `binders model <https://www.ncbi.nlm.nih.gov/pubmed/22988072>`_.
+The module introduces the possibility to replace effective epigenetic interactions with `binders model <https://www.ncbi.nlm.nih.gov/pubmed/22988072>`_ too.
+In this case, the binder is like a protein that can bind to a specific site of the genome.
+A simple input file is enough to tell the script about the binder-binder and monomer-binder interactions.

-The present module assist with simulation of a *block-copolymer* model and assist with the analysis of the data.
+The present module assists with simulation of a *block-copolymer* model and assist with the analysis of the data (`HPC Dask <https://dask.org/>`_ and `Python compiler Numba <http://numba.pydata.org/>`_).

-* Polymer physicists, biophysicists, epigenetic modeling.
+In particular, it assists the creation of polymer described by FENE bond and WCA repulsive potential to resolve the excluded volume constraints.
+On top of that, it builds the epigenetic interactions based on a simple input file.

-* To understand the link between epigenetic and tri-dimensional structure of a genome.
-To estimate first-passage-time encounter of two locii.
+It can be used by polymer physicists, biophysicists for epigenetic modeling, to understand the link between epigenetic and tri-dimensional structure of a genome, to estimate first-passage-time encounter of two locii.

-* It is used in a scientific collaboration to study a specific promoter-enhancer system in the fruit-fly organism (Yad Ghavi-Helm and Cedric Vaillant, ENS Lyon, France).
+It is used in a scientific collaboration to study a specific promoter-enhancer system in the fruit-fly organism (Yad Ghavi-Helm and Cedric Vaillant, ENS Lyon, France).

-* Publications: not currently available.
+However, the publication is not currently available.

 Background Information
 ______________________

 We use the OpenMM toolkit for molecular dynamics.
 We implemented functionalities to build a Kremer-Grest polymer system with uni-dimensional epigenetic information.
-We also implement functions to build the quantities biologists extract from `high-throughput <https://en.wikipedia.org/wiki/Chromosome_conformation_capture>`_ and FISH `<https://en.wikipedia.org/wiki/Fluorescence_in_situ_hybridization>`_ experiments.
+We also implement functions to build the quantities biologists extract from `high-throughput-sequencing <https://en.wikipedia.org/wiki/Chromosome_conformation_capture>`_ and FISH `<https://en.wikipedia.org/wiki/Fluorescence_in_situ_hybridization>`_ experiments.
 You can find pdf file with a detailed description on the `openmm_copolymer GitLab repository <https://gitlab.e-cam2020.eu/carrivain/copolymer-using-openmm/blob/master>`_.
 The module will be constantly improved with new functionalities.